A millennial’s mindset regarding personal finance is believed to be majorly flawed.

 If you do the math and separate the approval induced overspending, you’ll be amazed.

 It’s not going to be easy but it’ll be best if you cut down spending that is provoked by wanting approval.
 Whoever can’t accept the real you are to be ignored.
 The amount of time it will take for a low income earning millennial to be a millionaire is longer than you think.
-I was equally amazed when I had to face the reality here.

 4. We Are Self Entitled